Bagé (footballer): Club career

 Bagé was born in Bagé, Rio Grande do Sul.
 She began playing indoor football for a local team called Celeste, and was then scouted by Grêmio.
-At Grêmio she was converted from a defensive midfielder to a central defender, where she remained for the rest of her career.
+At Grêmio she was converted from a defensive midfielder to a central defender, and that became her permanent playing position for the rest of her career.
 In 2003 she moved to São Bernardo at the suggestion of her youth international teammate Cristiane.

 In January 2010 Bagé left Botucatu, where she had won the 2006 Taça Brasil, for São José.
 She played for São José in the 2014 International Women's Club Championship, featuring in the Brazilian club's 2–0 final win over English wild card entrant Arsenal.

 The later part of Bagé's career was disrupted by knee injuries: an anterior cruciate ligament injury to her right knee in July 2013, followed by an identical injury in the left knee in April 2017 and a torn knee cartilage in October 2018.
 She left São José in January 2021.